SummaryRead the full fact sheet

 For toddlers from approximately six months to at least four years:

-- Use a rearward-facing child restraint OR forward-facing child restraint that is held in place by the adult seatbelt and the top tether strap.
+- Use a rearward-facing child restraint or forward-facing child restraint that is held in place by the adult seatbelt and the top tether strap.
+It is safest for your child to keep using their rearward-facing restraint until they outgrow the size limits of that restraint.

 - Use the child restraint until your child has outgrown the restraint.

-- If your child outgrows the child restraint before four years of age, seek advice from or The Royal Children's Hospital Safety (Tel.
-(03) 9345 5085) to assess your child's restraint needs.
+- If your child outgrows the child restraint before four years of age, seek advice from or to assess your child's restraint needs.

 Safety for children in the car